stacknovaiftekhar/MQWI-LMS-Project-Backend-V1/README.md

 ---

 ## 👨‍💻 Author
-Iftekhar Hasan
+IFTEKHAR HASAN

-Developer & Maintainer
+👨‍💻 Developer & Maintainer

 📧 admin@markazulquranwassunnah.com

 🌐 markazulquranwassunnah.com

+---

-📝 License
+## 📝 License
 This project is for educational and institutional use under the Markazul Quran Wassunnah Institute.

 Unauthorized commercial use is prohibited.